AdityaMuppala/adityamuppala.github.io/_pages/teaching117B217B.md

 ---

-# Lecture Recordings and Notes
-I will record lectures separately and post them to my [YouTube channel](https://www.youtube.com/@adityavarmamuppala).
-I prefer this since web capture on a whiteboard does not do a good job.
-Also, I will post the lecture notes on my website and to bCourses as the course progresses.

----

 # Homework and Exams
 This course has no homework or exams.
 The grading is entirely based on lab submissions and the final project as noted below.